 The advance lump sum is the amount which the distributions of the Fund exceed the basic income for this calendar year by within a calendar year.
-The basic income is calculated by multiplying the redemption price of the unit at the beginning of a calendar year by 70% of the base interest rate, which is derived from the potential long-term return from public bonds.
+The basic income is determined by multiplying the redemption price of the unit at the beginning of a calendar year by 70% of the basic interest rate derived from the long-term recoverable yield of public bonds.
 The basic income is limited to the surplus arising between the first and last redemption price fixed in the calendar year plus the distributions within the calendar year.
 The advance lump sum is reduced by one twelfth for each full month that precedes the month of the acquisition in the year the units are acquired.
 The advance lump sum is deemed to have been accrued on the first working day of the following calendar year.